cado-security/product-help/docs/cado/discovery-import/chain_of_custody.md

 sidebar_position: 12
 ---

-# How is Chain of Custody Maintained in Cado?
+# How is Chain of Custody Maintained in / Forensic Acquisition and Investigation?

-Cado maintains the chain of custody by tracking details of imported evidence.
+/ Forensic Acquisition and Investigation maintains the chain of custody by tracking details of imported evidence.
 You can view this information by navigating to **Import > Evidence**, where you will find metadata related to the imported evidence.

 ![Evidence](/img/coc_audit.png)